catells/iandc/proposal.md

 - Link to API documentation: https://www.themealdb.com/api.php
 - API endpoint #1
   - Recipe
-  - List of data values used by the endpoint
+  - Will be pulling the ingrediants
 - API endpoint #2
   - Recipe
   - List of data values used by the endpoint